History Files

 c.2300s BC

-Now the Sumerian king list states that: 'After kingship was brought back to Kish again, Ku-Bau, the innkeeper, she who made firm the foundations of Kish, ruled for a hundred years as "king" before Kish was defeated and its kingship carried off to Akshak'.
+Now the Sumerian king list states that: 'After kingship was again brought back to Kish [of the "Third Dynasty"], Ku-Bau, the innkeeper, she who made firm the foundations of Kish, ruled for a hundred years as "king" before Kish was defeated and its kingship carried off to Akshak'.

 c.2300s BC